R59 (South Africa): Gauteng

-After crossing the Vaal, it interchanges with and crosses the R42 for the second time east of Sharpeville, Vanderbijlpark and south-west of Vereeniging Central (west southbound and east northbound off-ramps only), before crossing the R28 from Sebokeng.
-It continues north and meets the R54 to the Three Rivers suburb (R59 North off-ramp only) and R82 to Vereeniging Central (R59 South off-ramp only) at an interchange close to Duncanville.
+After crossing the Vaal, it interchanges with and crosses the R42 for the second time east of Sharpeville, Vanderbijlpark and south-west of Vereeniging Central (west southbound and east northbound off-ramps only), before crossing the R28 west of Vereeniging Central.
+It continues north and meets the R54 to the Three Rivers suburb (R59 North off-ramp only) and the R82 to Vereeniging Central (R59 South off-ramp only) at an interchange close to Duncanville.
 It then meets the M61 as it continues north-east, passing to the west of Meyerton, where it intersects with the R551.

 It continues north-east, passes Henley on Klip and intersects with the R557 near Randvaal.
-It continues north, passing to the west of Garthdale, where it crosses the R550 Road and then the Klip River.
-Its next major interchange is with the M7 (Klip River Drive) outside Brackendown and Thokoza.
-It continues into Brackenhurst, a suburb of Alberton, where it crosses the R554 Road (Swartkoppies Road; which provides access to the Alberton CBD) and Michelle Avenue in Meyersdal.
-After a short distance, it meets the N12 Highway (Johannesburg Southern Bypass) at the Reading Interchange (Johannesburg Ring Road) and then proceeds to end at a T-junction with the M38 Road in Tulisa Park, Johannesburg South.
+It continues north, passing to the west of Garthdale, where it crosses the R550 road and then the Klip River.
+Its next interchange is with the M7 (Klip River Drive) outside Brackendown and Thokoza.
+It continues into Brackenhurst, a suburb of Alberton, where it meets the R554 road (Swartkoppies Road; which provides access to the Alberton CBD) before meeting Michelle Avenue (M95) in Meyersdal.
+After a short distance, it meets the N12 highway (Johannesburg Southern Bypass) at the Reading Interchange and then proceeds to end at a T-junction with the M38 road in Tulisa Park, Johannesburg South.